Moving Out Of State With Children Is More Complex Than Most Realize

 Contact James D. Capra Inc. Before Making Your Plans

 I have handled numerous cases involving out-state moves.
 And given the important issues at stake, I could not recommend more highly that parents seek the advice and assistance of legal counsel as far in advance of the move as possible.
-To set up a free initial consultation in my St. Paul family law office, call 651-337-9613 or click here to send me an email.
+To set up a free initial consultation in my Ramsey County family law office, call 651-337-9613 or click here to send me an email.